Songs About Me

-Songs About Me is the seventh studio album by American country music artist Trace Adkins.
+Songs About Me is the sixth studio album by American country music artist Trace Adkins.
 It was released on March 22, 2005, via Capitol Records Nashville.
 His highest-selling album to date, it has been certified 2× Platinum by the RIAA and had sold 1.5 million copies.
 Singles from this album include the title track, "Arlington", and "Honky Tonk Badonkadonk".
 The title track and "Honky Tonk Badonkadonk" both went to No.2 and "Arlington" went to No.16 on the U.S. BillboardHot Country Songs charts.
 "Honky Tonk Badonkadonk" was also a Top 40 hit on the Billboard Hot 100 and Pop 100 charts as well.

 The track "Metropolis" was originally recorded by Anthony Smith on his 2003 album If That Ain't Country, and Sammy Kershaw on his 2003 album I Want My Money Back.